sameer302/Supporting_Codes/Github.md

 ## How to clone a repo ?

-`git clone https://github.com/friendusername/reponame.git` -> (after this a remote repo named origin pointing to this URL is automatically added so anytime we want to push or pull we can just do, git pull origin main and also git push origin main if we have write permission)
+`git clone https://github.com/friendusername/reponame.git` -> (after this a remote repo named origin pointing to this URL is automatically added so anytime we want to push or pull we can just do, git pull origin main and also git push origin main if we have write permission.
+I don't need to do git init in this local repo, that is already done in the root folder of the cloned repo.
+SO if I change the directory and come inside the root folder of the cloned repo, now I can do git status and verify.)

 ## When I am trying to do git pull but there are divergent branches, then